kubernetes/sig-release/release-team/role-handbooks/release-team-lead/README.md

 ## Choosing a Release Team

-One of your first, and definitely your most important, duties as Release Lead is to select a Release Team in consultation with SIG-Release.
-Currently there are 10 roles to fill on the Release Team, plus one or more shadows (trainees) of each of those roles. each of which has specific requirements.
-Aside from any specifics, in general you are looking for candidates who:
+One of your first, and definitely your most important, duties as Release Lead is to ensure a Release Team is in place.

-1. Can commit to the amount of time required across the release cycle;
-2. Are enthusiastic about being on the release team;
-3. Are members of the relevant SIGs for their role, if applicable;
-4. And have some prior experience with contributing to Kubernetes (such as shadowing a role for a prior release).

-In most cases, you will have a pool of candidates in the form of people who have previously shadowed the role in question, or have filled a different role on the Release Team and want to try something else.
-Where possible, do select new team members over someone who has done the role several times, as we are trying to share experience across the organization.

-Also give some thought to ensuring diversity on the team, including members of more than one gender, ethnicity, nationality, and company affiliation.
-This should not be hard to do, as prior release teams have had several women, several non-white folks, and staff from five or more companies.
-In some cases, though, you may need to reach out to individuals you know and suggest that they apply for the team.
+Release Team selection should happen in accordance with the [Release Team Selection](/release-team/README.md#release-team-selection) process.

 ## Standards: